SublimeText/LaTeXTools/README.markdown

 ### Spell-checking

 LaTeXTools parses the `%!TEX spellcheck` directive to set the language for the spell-checker integrated in Sublime Text.
 The [Dictionaries](https://github.com/titoBouzout/Dictionaries) package is recommended and supported.
 If you have additional dictionaries, you can add them using the `tex_spellcheck_paths` setting, which is a mapping from the locales to the dictionary paths.
 Each locale must be lowercase and use only a hyphen as a separator.
 The dictionary paths must be compatible with those used by Sublime Text's spell-checker.
 For example `{"en-us": "Packages/Language - English/en_US.dic"}` would be a valid value.
 For more on Sublime Text support for spell checking, see [the relevant online documentation](http://www.sublimetext.com/docs/3/spell_checking.html) and [how to convert hunspell dictionaries to UTF-8](https://github.com/titoBouzout/Dictionaries#iconv-and-encodings).
+Since the dictionary package is no longer available via Package Control, you can follow these steps to install it:

+1. Open the command palette (`C-shift-p`) and select the entry `Package Control: Add Repository`
+2. Paste the url: https://github.com/titoBouzout/Dictionaries and press enter
+3. Now you can install it as any other package: First select `Package Control: Install Package` in the command panel and afterwards select `Dictionaries` to install it

 ### Support for non-`.tex` files